 • Lorenz and Rössler attractors

-• Measures of nonlinearity and quantification by Liapunov exponents and dimensional analysis
+• Measures of non-linearity and quantification by Lyapunov exponents

 • Unimodal maps, renormalization and Feigenbaum constants

-• Examples of oscillator in two and three dimensions (van der Pol, Duffing, etc…)
+• Examples of oscillators in two and three dimensions (van der Pol, Duffing, etc…)

-• Other examples from physics, engineering and biology
+• Other examples from physics, astrophysics, chemistry, engineering and biology

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate their insight into the physic of nonlinear and complex phenomena.
-The coursework assigned during the semester will give the occasion to put in practice the concepts learned in class, therefore gradually building a deeper understanding of nonlinear phenomena and mastering the techniques used for their analysis.
-The final exam, at the end of the semester, will assess the overall understanding of the fundamental concepts and theory of complex phenomena.
+The assessment strategy is designed to provide students with the opportunity to demonstrate their insight into non-linear physics and complex phenomena.
+The coursework assigned during the semester allows the student to put into practice the concepts learned in class, therefore building a deeper understanding of non-linear phenomena and mastering the techniques used in their analysis.
+The final written examination, at the end of the semester, assesses the overall understanding of the fundamental concepts and theory of complex phenomena.

 Thus, the summative assessment for this module consists of:

-One coursework to be completed during the semester requiring about 5 weeks.
-The coursework will have to be completed at the end of the semester.
+One piece of coursework (30%) to be completed during the semester requiring approximately five weeks.
+The coursework must be completed by the end of the semester.

 Formative assessment and feedback

-Students will have the opportunity to receive continuous feedback through discussions during class time.
-Assessment of the submitted coursework will be returned to the students with feedback on their performance.
+Students receive continuous feedback through discussions during class time.
+Assessment of the submitted coursework is returned to the students with feedback on their performance.